 Any reduction in global economic activity may harm the Company's business and financial condition.
 The demand for the Company's services, in particular its staffing services, is highly dependent upon the state of the economy and upon the staffing needs of the Company's clients.
-Certain of the Company's markets have recently experienced economic uncertainty characterized by increasing unemployment, limited availability of credit and decreased consumer and business spending.
-In addition, certain geopolitical events, including ongoing trade negotiations and the United Kingdom's withdrawal from the European Union ("Brexit"), have caused significant economic, market, political and regulatory uncertainty in some of the Company's markets.
+In the recent past, certain of the Company's markets experienced economic uncertainty characterized by increasing unemployment, limited availability of credit and decreased consumer and business spending.
+In addition, certain geopolitical events, including the spread of COVID-19 and the United Kingdom's withdrawal from the European Union ("Brexit"), have caused significant economic, market, political and regulatory uncertainty in some of the Company's markets.
 Any decline in the economic condition or employment levels of the U.S. or of any of the foreign countries in which the Company does business, or in the economic condition of any region of any of the foregoing, or in any specific industry may severely reduce the demand for the Company's services and thereby significantly decrease the Company's revenues and profits.
 Further, continued or intensifying economic, political or regulatory uncertainty in the Company's markets could reduce demand for the Company's services.